Aldershot: Aldershot Military Town

 Aldershot Military Town comes under its own military jurisdiction.
 It was home to the Parachute Regiment from its formation in 1940 until it moved to Colchester Garrison in 2003.
 Many famous people have been associated with the Military Town, including Charlie Chaplin, who made his first stage appearance in The Canteen theatre aged 5 in 1894, and Winston Churchill, who was based there in the late 19th century during his time in the Army.

-The area also houses various military and regimental museums, including the Aldershot Military Museum, housed in a red-brick Victorian barracks.
-Until December 2007 the Parachute Regiment and Airborne Forces Museum was in Aldershot.
+The area also houses various military and regimental museums, including the Royal Army Physical Training Corps Museum and the Aldershot Military Museum, housed in a red-brick Victorian barracks.
+Until December 2007, the Parachute Regiment and Airborne Forces Museum was in Aldershot.
 It has since moved to the Imperial War Museum Duxford.
 The RAMC Memorial to the 314 men of the Royal Army Medical Corps who lost their lives in the Boer War of 1899-1902 is located at the top of Gun Hill.

 An outline planning application has been agreed for the redevelopment of some of the former Military Town.
 The Aldershot Urban Extension will bring some 3,850 new homes, two new primary schools, a children's day-care centre, additional secondary school places, community facilities, waste recycling and landscaping to an area of 150 hectares.

 In 2013, the MoD announced a £100 million investment to expand Aldershot Garrison and bring 750 more service personnel and their families to settle in Aldershot.